gcallah/BookReviews/gerstle.md

 In discussing Trump's embrace of Obama "birtherism," Gerstle writes

+"The ethnonationalist leaders, Trump included... wanted the planet to be governed by force rather than by international law and multinational nongovernmental organizations..."
+(277)

 Gerstle writes that "The Trump mob had gone berserk... smashing the heads of policemen with fire extinguishers" (289).
 Gerstle presents no evidence at all for this claim.
 Doing the research that perhaps Gerstle ought to have done, I